Aldrin-John-Olaer-Manalansan/DOTA-2-MOD-Master/README.md

 <div align="center">
 <b>LIMITATIONS</b></div>

-	This Tool gives a bright help for MODDING DOTA2 and is very handy compared to manual MODDING, but there will always be Limitations that this Injector(Until now) Cannot Fix.
+*This Tool gives a bright help for MODDING DOTA2 and is very handy compared to manual MODDING, but **there will always be Limitations** that this Tool(Until now) Cannot Fix.*

 ###### Current Issues that exist(7.03 patch):